twolfson/twolfson.com/articles/startup-time-investing.md

 The initial setup was:

-- All data entry was into a Google Sheet (explanation in "[Lessons of a startup engineer][]")
+- All sign-ups added to a Google Sheet (explanation in "[Lessons of a startup engineer][]")
-- Review was done with an internal tool, but data was saved back to Google Sheet as database
+- Curation was done in an internal tool, but ratings were written by hand back to the Google Sheet
+- To generate weekly emails:
+  - Each company receives a custom email due to candidates opting out of specific companies (e.g. current employer)
-- Cofounders would copy/paste new candidates to one-off spreadsheets
+  - Cofounders copied/pasted new candidates to per-company spreadsheets
-- Manually filter out candidates from specific companies (e.g. opt-out of sending to current employer)
+  - Manually filter out candidates based on company
-- Send off email to each company
+  - Copy into email and send to specific company
-- For newly onboarded companies, we'd send a one-off batch of all candidates who were recently active

-As you can imagine, this was fantastic for proving it was a viable business without investing too much time into building something fuller.

-Unfortunately, it only works for so long until you start to run out of time (i.e. founders were taking full Sundays to perform this task).
+This was fantastic for proving we were a viable business without major time investment.
+Eventually though, founders were taking full Sundays to perform this task so automation was desperately needed.

-We had some major concerns around the current process:

-- It wasn't going to scale as we added more customers
-- It was becoming increasingly more risky to prevent sending candidates to companies they opted out from
+Additionally, there was always a risk of sending a candidate to a company they opted out from (e.g. typos happen).

 So, improvements were high value and thus high priority:

-- First, we automated the email generation into our internal tool with a person-in-the-loop review step
+- First, we brought email generation into our internal tool
-  - Note: Arguably this is a jump from an unwritten runbook to internal tool
+  - This is a jump from: an unwritten runbook to internal tool
-- Next, we added safeguards like string distances to further derisk any accidental opt-out misses
+- Next, we added safeguards like string distances to derisk any accidental opt-out misses
-- Lastly, we moved all the Google Sheets transparency to the internal tool, then migrated to PostgreSQL
+- Last, we moved remaining Google Sheets interactions into the internal tool, then migrated to PostgreSQL
   - This maintained value and eliminated the risk of unintentional data modification/loss

-We stopped here by not fully automating the sending of batches, because we still wanted the human touch in our emails as well as building trust in the automated system.
+We stopped short of automating email sending, because we still wanted the human touch as well as building trust in the automated system.

+Nowadays, there's a dashboard for companies to visit any time they'd like.

 [Lessons of a startup engineer]: https://twolfson.com/2021-06-24-lessons-of-a-startup-engineer#every-decision-is-a-business-decision

 [Underdog.io]: https://underdog.io/

 ## Server setup
-This is an example of when automation goes too far. i.e. Server setup for low-traffic early stage startup should just be logged as a runbook and not automated any further.
+This is an example of when automation goes too far. i.e. Setting up a new server for a low-traffic early stage startup should only be logged as a runbook, not automated further.

 However, my naive self hadn't learned these lessons yet and did:

-- [Full-on automation][] for standing up twolfson.com (this site) via [Chef][]
+- [Full-on automation][] for twolfson.com (this site) via [Chef][]
 - Reused that same setup for [Find Work][]
 - At [Standard Cyborg][], we wanted HIPAA compliance so we migrated to AWS but also built a very robust [Terraform][] setup

 As one might imagine, these were fantastic to build and understand.
-But when you come back to the setup months later to adjust things (e.g. upgrade Node.js), it has a massive maintenance tax from being out of mind and relearning it adds little business value.
+But when you come back to it months later to adjust things (e.g. upgrade Node.js), it has a massive maintenance tax from being out of mind and relearning it adds little business value.

+<div class="tenor-gif-embed" data-postid="9228837" data-share-method="host" data-aspect-ratio="2.78" data-width="100%"><a href="https://tenor.com/view/gandalf-i-have-no-memory-of-this-place-idk-dont-know-gif-9228837">Gandalf I Have No Memory Of This Place GIF</a>from <a href="https://tenor.com/search/gandalf-gifs">Gandalf GIFs</a></div> <script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 Thus, a runbook would have been significantly easier to generate as well as maintain.